top of page

 Muuto Stacked Bookshelf

+Picture this: you've perfectly styled a bright, open-plan living space, complete with that stunning custom oak bookcase that instantly elevates the room.
 Every detail is on point until the unthinkable happens; that bookcase tips over, putting someone at risk.
 It's not a hypothetical; it's exactly why Australia's new Toppling Furniture Standards have come into effect.

 Since 4 May 2025, the Consumer Goods (Toppling Furniture) Information Standard 2024 has been in force.
+This law responds to real risks: children climbing, curious pets investigating, or products placed unevenly.

-Under this new standard, certain free-standing furniture—like wardrobes, bookcases, entertainment units, and buffets—must now carry permanent safety labels on the piece, clear instructions about anchoring to walls, and written information at point-of-sale in stores or online.
+Under this new standard, certain free-standing furniture—like wardrobes, bookcases, entertainment units, and buffets—must now carry permanent safety labels.
+They also require clear instructions about anchoring to walls and written information at the point of sale, whether in stores or online.
+The focus is very much on awareness and prevention, with the idea that anchoring measures could save lives.

 Stellar Works Slow Shelving System, available from Living Edge